tannewt/wa-law.org/senate/2021-22/README.md

 Public Hearing
 * [SHB 1984](/bill/2021-22/hb/1984/) - Protecting privacy of addresses related to vehicle registration certificates.
 (Remote testimony.) **0👍** **0👎** **2❓**
 * [HB 2074](/bill/2021-22/hb/2074/) - Concerning fees collected from out-of-state residents who register off-road vehicles in Washington.
 (Remote testimony.) **9👍** **0👎** **0❓**
+* [EHB 1784](/bill/2021-22/hb/1784/) - Establishing an exception to the requirement that vehicle license plates be visible at all times for vehicles using certain cargo carrying devices.
+(Remote testimony.)
+(If measure is referred to committee.)

 Possible executive session on bills heard in committee.
 Possible other business.